View data lineage on Astro

 Great Expectations and dbt show the number of rows in your dataset and the megabytes consumed by your dataset over time.
 The dbt test command doesn't currently display quality check results.

 These charts display data for up to the past 20 runs.

 Use the Quality tab to detect unexpected changes or statistical variance in your dataset that could indicate a problem.
 The following topics explain each available chart in the tab.

 The Rows chart shows the total number of rows in the dataset over time.
 A significant change in rows can occur naturally.
 For example, a rapid increase of customer orders occurs during the holiday season.
-However, it can also indicate an error in an upstream job, especially if it is sudden or unexpected.
+However, it can also indicate an error in an upstream run, especially if it is sudden or unexpected.

 The Bytes chart shows the total size of the dataset over time.
 A sudden increase in dataset size usually indicates that something has changed in the definition of the data.
 For example, a new column might have been added to your table containing the description of an order, where before it contained only part numbers and quantities.

-The Quality Metrics chart shows the pass or fail status of quality assertions in a Great Expectations suite.
+The Quality Counts chart shows the pass or fail status of quality assertions in a Great Expectations suite.
 To see details on the assertions that have passed or failed, hover over a point on the chart.

 Distinct count (Column-level)

 The Distinct Count chart shows the total number of distinct values for a given column.